Brandeis University Admissions

+The deadline for requesting a deferral is May 15.
 To request a deferral, you must submit your enrollment deposit by the deadline stated in your admission letter.
-If you have any questions or concerns, please contact Rachel Wilson at firstname.lastname@example.org.
+If you have any questions or concerns, please contact Jing Zhang-Benavot at email@example.com.

 Students may defer admission for one year.
 Brandeis is only able to approve deferrals beyond one year for obligatory military service fulfillment.
 If you wish to extend your deferral beyond one year, you must reapply for admission.
 If you were admitted to Brandeis under an Early Decision round, you are expected to uphold your commitment and return to Brandeis following your gap year.